 Taiwan is a small island located towards the east of China and has been the major attraction among the Taiwan tourist places.
-With beautiful water bodies, scenic mountains, and delicious food, there is no lack of best places to visit in Taiwan and no wonder why more and more tourists frequent it.
+With beautiful water bodies, scenic mountains, and delicious food, there is no lack of the best places to visit in Taiwan and no wonder why more and more tourists frequent it.

-Where to Go in Taiwan?
+Where to go in Taiwan?

 Well, do not underestimate the island with its size.
-There is no lack of best destinations in Taiwan, and the nation’s capital, Taipei.
+There is no lack of the best destinations in Taiwan, and the nation’s capital, Taipei.
 With so many Taiwan beaches, forests, museums, hot springs, and other attractions, it might not be easy to narrow down the list of best destinations in Taiwan to see and explore on your trip.